-David Bayes
+David Bayes FAICD (Life)

-David joined the Board as a Non-executive Director in February 2020 and was elected by shareholders at the 2020 AGM
+David joined the Board as a Non-executive Director in February 2020.

-David is a Director and former Chairman of Plarre Foods Pty Ltd (trading as Ferguson Plarre Bakehouses) and a Non-executive Director of Barker Trailers Pty Ltd. He has previously held a variety of board and executive positions, including Non-executive Director of Sigma Healthcare Limited, Chief Executive Officer of Choice Hotels Australasia, Chief Operating Officer of Mortgage Choice Limited, Chief Executive Officer and Director of Bakers Delight, Non-executive Director of Chiquita Brands South Pacific Ltd and North Western Healthcare Network and Vice President and Director of McDonald's Australia.
+David is a Director and former

+Chairman of Plarre Foods Pty Ltd

+(trading as Ferguson Plarre Bakehouses)

+and a Non-executive Director of Barker

+Trailers Pty Ltd. He has previously held

+a variety of board and executive positions,

+including Non-executive Director of Sigma

+Healthcare Limited, Chief Executive Officer

+of Choice Hotels Australasia, Chief Operating

+Officer of Mortgage Choice Limited, Chief

+Executive Officer and Director of Bakers

+Delight, Non-executive Director of Chiquita

+Brands South Pacific Ltd and North Western

+Healthcare Network and Vice President

+and Director of McDonald's Australia.